Gill is a Senior Lecturer in Management in the School for Business and Society and Deputy Associate Dean ( Scholarship and Teaching Innovation).

 Gillian’s research interests are in the field of reflective practice, specifically how critically reflexive practices supports management development.
 She is interested in theories and practice around critical pedagogy and supporting international students develop critical thinking and critical writing skills.
 Gillian believes in the value of dialogue and storytelling as a way of developing the deeper and more critical levels of reflection and learning.

-Gillian’s book chapter on reflective practice explores tools and frameworks for supporting managers to reflect on practice.
+Gill has written a book chapter on reflective practice, this can be found in the customised textbook Managing People, Self and the Organisation which explores tools and frameworks for supporting managers to reflect on practice.
 This builds on her PhD thesis exploring how dialogical conversations and storytelling helps students learn to reflect.
-Working across discipline Gill has engaged in a series of online dialogical conversations with a colleague from the School of Education at York St John University, they are currently preparing a paper on the results of their dialogues.
+Working across discipline Gill has engaged in a series of dialogical conversations- online and face to face- with a colleague from the School of Education at York St John University to develop a deeper understanding of their journeys to reflective practitioners and results from this collaboration utilising storytelling principles were presented at the European Conference on Education Research.

-Gillian is interested in qualitative research methods, particularly the use of auto-ethnography as a way of learning about self in the context of others’ learning journeys.
-Gillian has supervised undergraduate and postgraduate dissertations
+Gill is interested in qualitative research methods, particularly the use of auto-ethnography as a way of learning about self in the context of others’ learning journeys.
+Gill has supervised undergraduate and postgraduate dissertations

 Bishop, G and Johnston, A.L.
 (2017) Management: Self, People and the Organisation Cengage Learning